 Anita first body shop opened in 1976.
-Located in Brighton the first shop was sandwiched between two funeral parlours.
-Initially Roddick was faced with threats and solicitors letters to cease and desist the business because twice a day coffins would pass and the owners of the funeral homes thought it disrespectful to pass a shop called “The Body Shop”.
+Located in Brighton the first shop was sandwiched between two funeral parlors.
+Initially, Roddick was faced with threats and solicitors letters to cease and desist the business because twice a day coffins would pass and the owners of the funeral homes thought it disrespectful to pass a shop called “The Body Shop”.
 This is where she learned about the power of storytelling and rang the press to sell her story.
 For years the company never had any advertising or marketing department.
 Roddick’s business was different from others; she was able to get her message clearly across to the media and the public.

-The Body Shops idea of providing quality skin care products in refillable containers helped grow a very strong brand image.
+The Body Shops idea of providing quality skincare products in refillable containers helped grow a very strong brand image.
 The Body Shop was one of the first to prohibit the use of ingredients tested on animals and one of the first companies to promote fair trade with third world countries.
 Roddick said the aim of the business was not about making money, but using valuable ethical and moral principles in deciding how the business was run.
 They made a list of all the things they didn’t want the business to be, nor did they want to be leaders of the industry.
 She then launched her second shop six months later after a record success.
 On her husband’s return, he joined the family business and By 1991, Roddick’s Body Shop had over 700 branches, and she was awarded the 1991 World Vision Award for Development Initiative.

 Roddick also became a well-known human rights activist and philanthropist, who, in 1990, founded the Children on the Edge (Cote), in response to her visits to Romanian orphanages.
 Upon seeing the deteriorating conditions the children were in, she created COTE to help, manage, and contain the crisis and worked to de-institutionalize the children over the course of their early life met with untold disaster and hardship.
 COTE’s main mission is to help disadvantaged children affected by natural disasters, conflict, HIS/AIDS and disabilities.
 In 2003 The Body Shop founder was made a dame in the Queen’s Birthday Honours List.

 By 2004, The Body Shop had 1980 stores, serving millions throughout the world.
 It was voted as the second most trusted brand in the United Kingdom, and 28th top brand in the world.
 In the same year, Roddick was diagnosed with Hepatitis C. In 2006, she sold the Body Shop to L’Oréal for £652 million.
-Roddick died of acute brain haemorrhage at about 6:30 PM on the 10th September, 2007 aged 64, after being admitted to St Richard’s Hospital, the previous evening suffering from a severe headache.
+Roddick died of an acute brain hemorrhage at about 6:30 PM on the 10th September 2007 aged 64, after being admitted to St Richard’s Hospital, the previous evening suffering from a severe headache.
 As promised, she left her estate to charities rather than to her family and friends.
 When details of her estate were published, it was revealed that she had donated all of her money, £51 million, upon her death.

 Advice for Start-ups

 Anita Roddick’s story remains one of the great entrepreneurial, if not cautious, tales of the late 20th century.
 She grew a single shop into an international empire and proved that a company can gain loyal customers and succeed by simply providing product information rather than employing high-powered advertising and high-pressure selling.
-Her advice to start-ups and entrepreneurs is so start with small steps, think brilliantly but differently.
+Her advice to start-ups and entrepreneurs is to start with small steps, think brilliantly but differently.
 Network like crazy, look to see who is doing better, copy it and make it better.
 And then finally be able to tell a good story.